-Warning!
-The first eight characters of Adaptive Server and Replication Server must be unique on your network.

-- Is this Replication Server the ID Server?
+- Replication Server name Required enter a name for the Replication Server.
+The name must be unique in the replication system. - Is this Replication Server the ID Server?
 Required select Yes if you are installing the ID Server or No if you are not.
-See "ID Server information" on page 13 for more information. - Replication Server error log Enter the path for the Replication Server error log file.
-Replication Server writes informational and error messages to this text file. - Replication Server configuration file Enter the path for the Replication Server configuration file, which contains parameters that Replication Server reads at start-up.
-For more information, see Chapter 4, "Managing a Replication System" in the Replication Server Administration Guide Volume 1.
+See "ID Server information" on page 11 for more information. - Replication Server error log Enter the path for the Replication Server error log file.
+Replication Server writes informational and error messages to this text file.

-Replication Server password encryption Select Yes if you want passwords to be encrypted in the Replication Server configuration file and in the RSSD, and No if you do not want encrypted passwords.
+- Replication Server configuration file Enter the path for the Replication Server configuration file, which contains parameters that Replication Server reads at start-up.
+For more information, see Chapter 4, "Managing a Replication System" in the Replication Server Administration Guide Volume 1. - Replication Server password encryption Select Yes if you want passwords to be encrypted in the Replication Server configuration file and in the RSSD, and No if you do not want encrypted passwords.